St. George’s Weybridge 11 Plus (11+) Entrance Exam Information – Key Details

 St. George’s Weybridge 11 Plus (11+) Exam Practice Papers

 We strongly suggest the following packs for successful preparation for the St. George’s Weybridge 11+ English paper.
-They will help your child further develop their comprehension and writing skills, including spelling, vocabulary and inference:
+They will help your child further develop their comprehension and Technical English skills, including spelling and vocabulary:

 Technical English Section

 We highly recommend the following packs for successful preparation for the St. George’s Weybridge 11+ Creative writing section of the English exam: